satishsalyal/Foundations-of-Data-Science/Assignments Page.md

 ---

 ## 📋 **Instructions**
-1. Each student must solve **two problems** involving the calculation of:
+1. Each student must solve followinf **two problems** involving the calculation of:
    - Mean
    - Median
    - Mode
    - Variance
    - Standard Deviation
 2. Show all steps clearly.
-You may solve the problems **manually** or using **Python/R/Excel**.
+You must solve the problems **manually**.
 3. Present your answers neatly with proper working steps.
-4. Submit your assignment in **PDF or handwritten scanned format** via the department portal or email.
+4. Submit your assignment in ** handwritten format**
-5. Late submissions after the due date **will not be accepted**.

 ---